Frank Wolff (actor)

 Walter Frank Hermann Wolff (May 11, 1928 – December 12, 1971) was an American actor whose film career began with roles in five 1958–61 Roger Corman productions and ended a decade later in Rome, after many appearances in European-made films, most of which were lensed in Italy.

 Early life

-A native of San Francisco, California, Wolff was the son of a Bay Area physician.
+Wolff was born in San Francisco, California, the son of a Bay Area physician.
 Both parents were of German descent.
 The elder Wolff, a political and social maverick, encouraged young Frank to follow an unconventional path.
-He attended University of California, Los Angeles, where he studied acting and stagecraft, wrote and directed plays and befriended another actor/director, Monte Hellman.
+He attended the University of California, Los Angeles, where he studied acting and stagecraft, wrote and directed plays and befriended another actor/director, Monte Hellman.
 Between 1957 and 1961, he appeared in nearly 20 episodes of TV series and feature films, a few of which fit into the horror/science fiction genre.